-There is a business center on campus which provides copying, mailing, and related business services.
+There is a business center located on campus that provides copying, mailing, and business-related services.

 PRINT SERVICES

 AUK provides each student with a printing quota, free of charge.

 STUDENT SHARED DRIVES

 Students are granted access to shared resources made available by their instructors and can upload files (assignments) as per the parameters and conditions set by the course instructors.
 These Network Files space are maintained on cloud-Office 365 and backed up by Microsoft (availability is guaranteed by 99.98 %).